San Pedro, Los Angeles: LA Metro

+Ports and freight

+The Port of Los Angeles is a seaport located in San Pedro Bay and together with the neighboring Port of Long Beach, is promoted as "America's Port" and consistently ranked as the top one and two busiest ports in the Western Hemisphere.
+The port has 25 cargo terminals, 82 container cranes, 8 container terminals, and 113 miles (182 km) of on-dock rail within 7,500 acres (3,000 ha) of land and water with 43 miles (69 km) of waterfront.
+The port's top three trading partners were China (including Hong Kong), Japan, and Vietnam.

+The World Cruise Center offers cruises up and down the Pacific Coast and beyond aboard cruise lines such as Royal Caribbean and Crystal Cruises, as well as a ferry to Catalina Island via the Catalina Express.

 Government and infrastructure

 City Council

 San Pedro anchors the southern end of Los Angeles City Council District 15, which has long been represented only by residents of San Pedro.
 The neighborhood, according to the Los Angeles Times, "despite accounting for less than one-third of the district's population has enjoyed outsize influence as the district's traditional base of political power."

 Federal government

 The United States Postal Service operates the San Pedro Post Office at 839 South Beacon Street and the Eastview Post Office at 28649 South Western Avenue.
 The USPS also operates the Seafarers Post Office at Suite A at 93 Berth in close proximity to the San Pedro Post Office.

+Fort MacArthur, now a sub-base of Los Angeles Air Force Base, serves as privatized housing and an administrative annex for Department of Defense service members and dependents under the management of Tierra Vista Communities.